-At December 31, 2018 and 2019, equity securities include a \$7.7 million and \$7.9 million investment in the Community Reinvestment Act Qualified Investment Fund, respectively, and a \$30.7 million and \$39.3 million investment in equity securities in the banking, insurance, rating agencies, technology, payments and industrial sectors, respectively.
+At December 31, 2019 and 2020, equity securities include a \$7.9 million and \$9.6 million investment in the Community Reinvestment Act Qualified Investment Fund, respectively, and a \$39.3 million and \$56.3 million investment in equity securities in the financial services and technology sectors, respectively.

 Effective January 1, 2018, the Bank adopted FASB ASU 2016-01, Financial Instruments - Overall, (Subtopic 825-10).
 Consequently, beginning January 1, 2018, equity securities (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) are measured at fair value with changes in fair value recognized in net income.
-As a result, net unrealized gains and losses are reflected in the Consolidated Statements of Net Income, regardless of whether such gains and losses are realized.
+As a result, changes in fair value are reflected in the Consolidated Statements of Net Income, regardless of whether such gains and losses are realized.
 The cumulative effect of adopting this standard was to increase undivided profits and decrease accumulated other comprehensive income by \$6.7 million.

-For the years ended December 31, 2018 and 2019, proceeds from sales of equity securities amounted to \$6.4 million and \$4.0 million, respectively.
-Unrealized losses recognized during the year ended December 31, 2018, on equity securities still held at December 31, 2018, totaled \$1.1 million, as compared to unrealized gains of \$7.4 million recognized during the year ended December 31, 2019, on equity securities still held at December 31, 2019.
+For the years ended December 31, 2018, 2019 and 2020, proceeds from sales of equity securities amounted to \$6.4 million, \$4.0 million and \$9.8 million, respectively.
+Unrealized losses recognized during the year ended December 31, 2018, on equities still held at December 31, 2018, totaled \$1.1 million, as compared to unrealized gains recognized during the years ended December 31, 2019 and 2020, on equity securities still held at December 31, 2019 and 2020, which totaled \$7.4 million, and \$7.9 million, respectively.